pedrorechez/linkingwallets/README.md

-# Listening Whispers of Ripple
+# Listening to Whispers of Ripple
 Linking Wallets and Deanonymizing Transactions in the Ripple Network